lapinskap/todos-api/README.md

 * AuthorizeApiRequest - Authorize each API request
 * AuthenticateUser - Authenticate users
 * AuthenticationController - Orchestrate authentication process

+About JsonWebToken
+Our class will live in the ```lib``` directory since it's not domain specific; if we were to move it to a different application it should work with minimal configuration.
+There's a small caveat, though...

+> As of Rails 5, [autoloading is disabled in production](http://edgeguides.rubyonrails.org/upgrading_ruby_on_rails.html#autoloading-is-disabled-after-booting-in-the-production-environment) because of thread safety.

+This is a huge concern for us since lib is part of auto-load paths.
+To counter this change, we'll add our lib in app since all code in app is auto-loaded in development and eager-loaded in production.
+[Here's a long discussion](https://github.com/rails/rails/issues/131420)

 To-do list:
 * Continue this project!